 We have heard the most amazing stories from the most unexpected sources.
 Even in the most mundane life there is opportunity for music and beauty and colour.

 Your story is important—not only to those who are close to you.
 We would love to hear about it as well.
 It can be long or short, it may take the form of a poem, a song or a drawing.
-Regardless of your chosen expression, we encourage you to tell a story so that we can all be that little bit richer from your experience.
+Regardless of your chosen expression, we encourage you to share a story so that we can all be that little bit richer from your experience.

 Sometimes life turns out bitter.
-We do things that are wrong and we suffer the anguish of carrying this with us every day of our life.
+We do things that are wrong, and we suffer the anguish of carrying this with us every day of our life.
 In his book, Opening Up, James Pennebaker tells us why it is good to share a story even if it is a terrible story.
 This too is important before death as it can help be at peace when our time comes.
-People have shared their darkest secrets and in so doing we released from the burden they had been carrying for years.
-We are not here to judge, simply listen.
+People have shared their darkest secrets and in so doing, were released from the burden they had been carrying for years.
+We are not here to judge, but to simply listen.
 If you need to open up, please do—we do not publish or disclose this information.

 Take a trip down memory lane and record your experience.
 It doesn’t need to be a

 masterpiece or dead cold honest facts as in a court of law.